ImArun75/aganitha-project/README.md

 # 📚 Book Finder App

 A responsive React application that lets users search for books using the Open Library API.
-Built with plain `.js` files (no JSX), custom CSS styling, and real-world UI features like background image, scroll-to-top button, and loading spinner.
+Built with plain `.js`, custom CSS styling, and real-world UI features like background image, scroll-to-top button, and loading spinner.

 ---